Copyright © Ministry of Health Singapore. All Rights Reserved.

 The flu vaccination takes effect in about 2 weeks, thus it’s better to get vaccinated early before flu season starts.
 In Singapore, the flu season generally occurs between December and February.
 Another peak season is from May to July.

 Flu vaccines are offered in many locations, including hospitals, polyclinics, GP clinics and even schools.

-Some minor side effects can be associated with flu vaccination.
+Some minor side effects can be associated with a flu vaccination.
 They are:

-If these problems occur, they begin soon after the shot and usually last 1 to 2 days.
+If these problems occur, they begin soon after the shot and usually lasts 1 to 2 days.
 However, on rare occasions, flu vaccination can cause serious problems, such as severe allergic reactions.
-As not everyone is suitable for flu vaccination, you should consult your doctor before getting vaccinated.
+As not everyone is suitable for a flu vaccine, you should consult your doctor before getting vaccinated.

 *Note: This flu vaccine does not give protection against bird flu or the H7N9.
 Currently, there is no vaccine for this strain.

-Medisave up to $500 per year per account can be used for Influenza vaccinations for persons with higher risk of developing influenza-related complications and severe pneumococcal disease respectively.
+MediSave can be used up to $500/$700 per year per account can be used for influenza vaccinations for persons with a higher risk of developing influenza-related complications.

 here for more information on subsidies available, other vaccine-preventable diseases and frequently asked questions.